 There are cougars but we didn’t even see tracks – and plenty of sea birds.

-What you won’t find at any campsites are bear lockers or pit toilets, but all have water sources.
+Bear lockers: What you won’t find at any campsites are bear lockers (be prepared to hang your food) but all have water sources.
 Note that the first campsite east of Maquinna Point has brown water but its fine.
-I also learned that 10 green thunder pots (open toilets) are going to be placed on the trail over the fall and winter of 2021-22.

-Campsites are located at First Beach, Skuna Bay (though not a great camping area), Calvin Falls, Beano Creek, two marked on the map around km 27 near a waterfall – that may or may not be running along with one at the boundary of the Yuquot Indian Reserve.
+Campsite location: Campsites are located at First Beach, Skuna Bay (though not a great camping area), Calvin Falls, Beano Creek, two marked on the map around km 27 near a waterfall – that may or may not be running, along with one at the boundary of the Yuquot Indian Reserve.

 It’s a great adventure just getting to and from Nootka Island – and a scenic one too.
 But be sure to make reservations.
 The advantage with most of the operators is that you can book the exact day and time you want to travel.